jasonalshamary/hungryadmin/content/Posts/settingtzvariable.rst

 started made the most sense for the next step.
 In my case this wasn't an issue since every service uses UTC by default, and it's set the same across every server that I manage.
-This changed required a modification to the `/etc/systemd/system.conf` file on an Ubuntu 16 system.
-Inside of the `system.conf` there's a line that reads `DefaultEnvironment`.
+This changed required a modification to the :code:`/etc/systemd/system.conf` file on an Ubuntu 16 system.
+Inside of the :code:`system.conf` there's a line that reads :code:`DefaultEnvironment`.
 The line is commented out by default so you can either uncomment it, or just add it to the bottom of the file.
 This line should be changed to:
-`DefaultEnvironment=TZ=:/etc/localtime`.
-By modifying this and reloading the systemd daemon via `systemctl daemon-reload` you can apply this change to every service on the system automatically when they start.
+:code:`DefaultEnvironment=TZ=:/etc/localtime`.
+By modifying this and reloading the systemd daemon via :code:`systemctl daemon-reload` you can apply this change to every service on the system automatically when they start.
 If you turn the code provided by the packagecloud.io team into a service you can see how it's
 impacted: